Director, Kovler Diabetes Center

 Professor of Medicine

 Dr. Philipson is an endocrinologist and a leading world authority on diabetes mellitus.
-In 2011 and 2015, he was named as one of America’s Top Doctors by U.S. News & World Report magazine.
+In 2011, he was named as one of America’s Top Doctors by U.S. News & World Report magazine, and in 2016 Chicago Magazine named him a Top Doctor in Endocrinology, Diabetes and Metabolism.
 His research focuses on the biophysical, molecular and genetic aspects of insulin secretion, and the genetics of diabetes.

 Dr. Philipson was a co-discoverer of insulin gene mutations causing neonatal diabetes, a novel class of mutations causing diabetes through beta-cell ER stress.
 These mutations are now known to be the second most common cause of permanent neonatal diabetes, as well as rare causes of later-onset diabetes.
 Dr. Philipson, together with his colleagues (Drs.
 Graeme Bell, Siri Atma Greeley and Rochelle Naylor) established the first United States registry for monogenic diabetes including neonatal diabetes and Mature Onset Diabetes of the Young (MODY).